 “Zombies might be wretched, pathetic, utterly ungraceful and laughably inept,” he begins.
 “Even so, I suspect many of us harbor, deep down in our souls, doubts of being awkward, pathetic losers as well.
 So when we look at zombies, we just might see our own insecurities reflected right back at us – as through a magnifying glass.
 Zombies might suffer their bodily limitations, but don’t we all?
 We too sometimes stumble about, and have trouble finding the exits out of stairwells – not to mention that we’re often much less articulate than we’d like to be.”

-While society’s fascination with zombies is exhibited in the Zombie Walk sequences of “Undead Again,” Castle likewise explores the terror of not only being confronted by a zombie but facing the prospect of being turned into one as well.
+While society’s fascination with zombies is showcased in the Zombie Walk sequences of “Undead Again,” Castle also explores the terror of not only being confronted by a zombie but facing the prospect of being turned into one as well.
 Charlie Coleman most exemplifies that horror when Kate Beckett and Richard Castle find their initial murder suspect chained to a radiator in his apartment, screaming that they need to “get back” and “you need to shoot me – do it now!”

 “The answer lies in fear,” Robert A. Delfino and Kyle Taylor write in The Walking Dead and Philosophy.
 “Zombies are a projection of some of our worst fears.
 They represent everything we do not want to be.
 We’re living, they’re dead.
 We’re intelligent, they’re not.
 We’re civilized, they’re cannibalistic beasts.
 We hope for an afterlife of happiness, they represent an afterlife of horror.
 If humans are in the image of God, zombies are the reverse image of us – deformed, hideous, and bestial.
 Zombies force us to contemplate human nature itself and our worst fears about it.
 That’s why zombies fascinate and terrify us.”

 Kyle Jennings, the zombie killer of Castle, was unfortunate enough to experience both the fascination and terror during “Undead Again.”
-A regular Zombie Walk participant in New York City for years, he had even crafted an outfit from the 1800s – coupled with elaborate make-up – in order to transform himself into the perfect zombie.
-Jennings was drugged at his most recent Zombie Walk, however, and in essence turned into an actual zombie who was then coerced into killing David Lock.
+A regular Zombie Walk participant in New York City for years, he even crafted an outfit from the 1800s – coupled with elaborate make-up – in order to transform himself into the perfect zombie.
+Jennings was drugged at his most recent Zombie Walk, however, and in essence became an actual zombie who was then coerced into killing David Lock.

 “Jennings had scopolamine in his system, which in small doses is used to treat motion sickness,” medical examiner Sidney Perlmutter explains.
 “In larger doses, it acts on the central nervous system to promote compliant and suggestible behavior.
 You’ll basically do whatever you’re told.
 It’s like a date rape drug only the victim remains conscious and when the drug wears off, have no recollection of what happened.”